 Well, maybe that is a tad bit of an exaggeration, but there is an element of truth there.
 In this society, males do have more freedoms and opportunities.
 Some of this is based on biology - those indisputable differences between the sexes; the rest on culture.
 But are women really the weaker sex?
 More males babies are conceived and born alive, but as the life span progresses, males are more likely to die than females.
-In 2017, there were almost fifty-one million people over age sixty-five.
-Of those, twenty-eight million were female, twenty-two million male (see Figure 1).
+In 2021, there were almost fifty-six million people over age sixty-five.
+Of those, thirty-one million were female, twenty-five million male (see Figure 1).
 There are also a number of genetic illnesses that pass almost exclusively to the male, things like male-pattern baldness, color-blindness, and hemophilia, to name a few.
-It is true men are stronger and faster than women (on average - some women are stronger and faster than!).
+It is true men are stronger and faster than women (on average - some women are stronger and faster than some men, and there are some men that almost all women are stronger and faster than!).
 There is no sport where women compete with men at the world-class level.
 In the Olympics, the men's best times are always better than the women's best times.
-But something is happening - female Olympians are improving much faster than male Olympians.
-Take a look at the link, "The Olympics."
-Maybe when we don't have to stay barefoot and pregnant, ladies, we can finally reach our physical best!